KS3 Overview

 Additional information

-Computer Science is not just programming, it is the understanding and appreciation of how a set of components work together to create a solution to a problem or further knowledge and understanding of fundamental issues the surround our daily lives
+Computer Science is not just programming, it is the understanding and appreciation of how a set of components work together to create a solution to a problem or further knowledge and understanding of fundamental issues that surround our daily lives.

 Qualification Details